Aquilesorei/quick-git-init/README.md

 **Usage:**

-1. Save the script as `git-init.sh` in your project directory.
+1. Save the script as `giti.sh` in your project directory.
 2. Open a terminal in the project directory.
 3. Run the script with the following command: